-Mitigation: The adverse impact (in terms of severity or scale sometimes) of natural hazards can be lessened (but not fully removed) by the use of mitigation measures.
-They are strategies and actions divided into engineering constructions (structural measures) and environmental and social policies and public awareness (nonstructural measures).
-Disaster prevention is often used as a synonym, instead, it expresses the intention to completely avoid potential impacts of hazardous events or their consequences (preventing secondary hazards -contamination of water for example- after a primary hazard -a flood for example).
-Disaster prevention actions aim at reducing vulnerability and exposure in such contexts where as a result the risk of disaster is removed.
+Mitigation: The adverse impact (in terms of severity or scale sometimes) of natural hazards can be lessened (but not fully removed) by using mitigation measures.
+They are strategies and actions divided into engineering constructions (structural measures), environmental and social policies, and public awareness (nonstructural measures).
+Disaster prevention is often used as a synonym; instead, it expresses the intention to completely avoid potential impacts of hazardous events or their consequences (preventing secondary hazards -contamination of water, for example- after a primary hazard -a flood, for example).
+Disaster prevention actions aim at reducing vulnerability and exposure in such contexts where as a result, the risk of disaster is removed.

-Response: Response, also called disaster relief, are those actions taken directly before, during or immediately after a disaster in order to save lives, reduce health impacts, ensure public safety and meet the basic subsistence needs of the people affected.
+Response: Response, also called disaster relief, are those actions taken directly before, during or immediately after a disaster to save lives, reduce health impacts, ensure public safety and meet the basic subsistence needs of the people affected.
 Response actions are efficient when there are risk-informed preparedness measures in place at any level of society.
-The institutional elements of response often include the provision of emergency services and assistance (also on a volunteer basis) by public and private sectors.
+The institutional elements of response often include providing emergency services and assistance (also on a volunteer basis) by public and private sectors.

-Recovery: The restoring or improving livelihoods, health, as well as economic, physical, social, cultural and environmental assets, systems and activities, of a disaster-affected community including build back better.
-The division between the recovery stage and response phase is not a clear-cut, for example considering those response actions, such as the supply of temporary housing and water supplies, may extend well into the recovery stage.
-In the recovery stage, however, we may also consider the medium and longer-term rebuild of infrastructures following sustainable and resilient reconstruction plans (also called disaster reconstruction or rehabilitation if it consists of the restoration of basic services and facilities).
+Recovery: The restoring or improving livelihoods, health, and economic, physical, social, cultural and environmental assets, systems and activities, of a disaster-affected community, including build back better.
+The division between the recovery stage and response phase is not clear-cut; for example, considering those response actions, such as the supply of temporary housing and water supplies, may extend well into the recovery stage.
+However, in the recovery stage, we may also consider the medium and longer-term rebuild of infrastructures following sustainable and resilient reconstruction plans (also called disaster reconstruction or rehabilitation if it consists of the restoration of basic services and facilities).

 Flanagan, Barry E.; Gregory, Edward W.; Hallisey, Elaine J.; Heitgerd, Janet L.; and Lewis, Brian (2011) “A Social Vulnerability Index for Disaster Management,” Journal of Homeland Security and Emergency Management: Vol. 8: Iss.
 1, Article 3.
 DOI: 10.2202/1547-7355.1792